jacobc2700/audio-player/README.md

 # audio-player

 An audio player made with the Flask framework.
 You can add songs to your audio collection by specifying YouTube video links.
+At the time of this writing (6/20/2019), the statistics page does not work.

 ### Usage:
 1. Clone this repository.